ember-intl/ember-intl/README.md

 ## Installation
 * `ember install ember-intl@2.0.0-beta.18`
-* If you are targeting a browser that doesn't support the native Intl API (such as Safari or PhantomJS), you need to load the shim.
-The [Intl.JS polyfill](https://github.com/andyearnshaw/Intl.js/) is automatically included into the `/assets` folder at build time.
+* If you are targeting a browser that doesn't support the native Intl API (such as Safari or PhantomJS), polyfilling this API is required.
+The [Intl.JS polyfill](https://github.com/yahoo/ember-intl/wiki/Intl.js-Polyfill) is automatically included into the `/assets` folder at build time, you just need to add it to ensure it's included in your app payload.
+This is usually done by adding the following script tags to your `index.html`.

 ```html
 <script src="assets/intl/intl.min.js"></script>